 Maintenance Service Interval Maintenance Procedure After the first 5 hours Change the engine oil.
-Before each use or daily Check the engine-oil level.
+Before each use or daily Check the engine oil level.
 Ensure that the engine stops within 3 seconds after releasing the blade-control bar.
-Clean grass clippings and dirt from under the machine.
-Before storage Empty the fuel tank before annual storage.
-Yearly Service the air cleaner.
+Clean grass clippings and dirt from under the machine housing.
+Every 25 hours Charge the battery for 24 hours (electric-start model only).
+Before storage Empty the fuel tank before repairs as directed and before annual storage.
+Yearly Replace the air filter; replace it more frequently in dusty operating conditions.
 Change the engine oil.
 Replace the blade or have it sharpened (more frequently if the edge dulls quickly).
 Clean the air cooling system; clean it more frequently in dusty operating conditions.
 Refer to your engine operator's manual.
 Refer to your engine operator's manual for any additional yearly maintenance procedures.